* Bomb fragments being reconstructed at FBI laboratory

 A U.S. government official, who declined to be identified, made the pictures available to Reuters.

 In addition, Boston’s WHDH television showed a picture of an unattended, light-colored bag on the ground right at one of the bomb sites before the explosion.
 The bag was gone in a picture from a similar angle taken after the blasts.
-Authorities could not be reached for comment on the significance of the pictures.
+Authorities had yet to comment publicly on the significance of the pictures.

-The youngest to die was an 8-year-old boy, Martin Richard, who lived in the city’s Dorchester neighborhood.
-Outside the family’s home, sympathizers created a makeshift memorial of flowers and “Peace” was written in chalk on the sidewalk.
+The youngest to die was an 8-year-old boy, Martin Richard, from the city’s Dorchester neighborhood.

 The third fatal victim was a Chinese citizen whose identity was not being made public at the request of the victim’s family, the Chinese Consulate in New York said in a statement.
-The victims was a graduate student at Boston University, the university said in a statement.
-(Additional reporting by Mark Hosenball, Steve Holland and Mark Felsenthal in Washington and Svea Herbst-Bayliss, Genevra Pittman, Tim McLaughlin, Dan Burns and Stephanie Simon in Boston; Writing by Daniel Trotta; Editing by Grant McCool and Philip Barbara)
+The victim was a graduate student at Boston University, the university said in a statement.
+(Editing by Daniel Trotta and Philip Barbara)